Child development and milestones: Your 5-years-11-months-old child

 There are no new vaccinations due this month.
 To find out what vaccinations your child should have got up to now, and check if this schedule is up-to-date, click here.

 Your child might still be prone to catching colds, the flu and other common illnesses like Hand Foot and Mouth disease.
-While all of these boost his immunity, you should head to the doctor if your child shows signs of severe discomfort, including vomiting, diarrhea or very high fever.
+While all of these boost his immunity, you should head to the doctor if your child shows signs of severe discomfort, including vomiting, diarrhoea or very high fever.

 Teach and encourage your child to practice good hygiene, especially hand-washing.